Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-code-editor/implementing-search-page.md

 ### Custom search URL parameters mapping

-Configuration accepts optional array of URL parameter mapping functions, which allow to change behaviour of any search parameter. `customUrlMappings` accepts objects which must contain `encode` and `decode` functions.

-`encode` function receives query object which contains properties equivalent to the URL parameters, and returns object in the desired format.

-Similarly, `decode` accepts mapped query object, returned from `encode` function, and it must return object in the original search format.
+Manual URL Parameter Mapping (Deprecated)
+While the `customUrlMappings` array was previously used for manual configuration, it is now deprecated in favor of the `compressUrlParameters` flag.
+If you have specific custom mapping needs, consider updating your configuration to leverage the new flag.

+Automatic URL Parameter Compression
+The `compressUrlParameters` flag has been introduced to simplify the configuration process.
+When set to `true`, it automatically applies the URL parameter compression functions.

-<pre class="language-javascript"><code class="lang-javascript"><strong>import { init, compressFilterParameters, compressSortParameters } from '@nosto/preact'
+<pre class="language-javascript"><code class="lang-javascript"><strong>import { init } from '@nosto/preact'
 </strong>
 import serpComponent from './serp'